shiba24/birdsong-generation-project/README.md

 ### Brain structure

 <img src="https://github.com/shiba24/birdsong-generation-project/blob/master/images/bolhuis_2010_fig1.png" width="400px" align="right">

+Many researchers approached what is the neural mechanism enabling finite-state vocalization.
+And one hypothesis is _Markov chain-like representation_ within neurons in the motor areas.
-This figure is neural pathway of vocalization (cited from [Bouhuis et al. 2010, Nature Rev. Neurosci.](http://www.nature.com/nrn/journal/v11/n11/execsumm/nrn2931.html)).
-The more detailed brain circuitry can be seen [here](http://web.williams.edu/Biology/Faculty_Staff/hwilliams/Finches/circuits.html) for example.
+The right figure is neural pathway of _vocalization_ (cited from [Bouhuis et al., 2010](http://www.nature.com/nrn/journal/v11/n11/execsumm/nrn2931.html)).
+The more detailed brain circuitry including _audition_ can be seen [here](http://web.williams.edu/Biology/Faculty_Staff/hwilliams/Finches/circuits.html) for example.

-We can see there is brain part called _HVC_, pre-motor area. ***Neurons in HVC are firing in turn like _chain_.*** Each neuron shows activity phase-locked to the song, regulating the timing of each song element.
-HVC neurons are projecting to _RA_, motor area, and RA outputs motor signal to mustles of vocal organ for the generation of song element.
-There are many studies for modelling (even using neural network!) the birdsong and its neural mechanism.
-(For example, [Katahira et al, 2007](http://link.springer.com/article/10.1007/s00422-007-0184-y))
+We can see there is a brain region named _HVC_ (proper name), which is _pre-motor area_.
+Many neurons show activity phase-locked to the song. _HVC_ neurons are projecting to _RA_ (robust nucleus of arcopallium), which is _motor area_, and _RA_ outputs motor signal to mustles of vocal organ for the generation of song element.

+The next figure (a) is another expression of finite-state transition of song.
+And (b) is a simple model of _HVC_ and _RA_ neurons.
+The hypothesis assumes ***neurons in HVC are firing in turn like _chain_.*** (Cited from [Katahira et al, 2007](http://link.springer.com/article/10.1007/s00422-007-0184-y))

 <img src="https://github.com/shiba24/birdsong-generation-project/blob/master/images/song_and_brain.png">

-(Figure cited from [Katahira et al, 2007](http://link.springer.com/article/10.1007/s00422-007-0184-y), Fig. 1.)
+There are many studies for modelling (even using neural network) the birdsong and its neural mechanism.

 ### WaveNet

 <img src="https://github.com/shiba24/birdsong-generation-project/blob/master/images/wavenet.gif" width="400px" align="right">

-WaveNet is generative neural network for raw audio file.
-[The original paper](https://arxiv.org/pdf/1609.03499.pdf) is published by Google DeepMind team in 2016.
-It uses dilated convolutional neural network to generate audio wave.
-(GIf image cited from [Blog post of DeepMind](https://deepmind.com/blog/wavenet-generative-model-raw-audio/))
+***WaveNet*** is generative neural network model for raw audio file.
+[The original paper](https://arxiv.org/pdf/1609.03499.pdf) was published by Google DeepMind team in 2016.
+It uses _dilated convolutional neural network_ to generate audio wave.
+(Gif image cited from [Blog post of DeepMind](https://deepmind.com/blog/wavenet-generative-model-raw-audio/))

-Inputs and outputs for the model are only wave.
-This model itself does ***NOT*** assume that the syllables expressed with Markov model.
+Inputs and outputs for the model are only waveform. **Hence this model itself does NOT assume that the syllables expressed with finite state, nor Markov chain.***

 ## This project